Need to talk? Call 1800 882 436.

 Key facts

-• Mixed feeding is when your baby is fed formula and breastmilk.
+• Mixed feeding is when you feed your baby formula as well as breast milk.

-• Regular mixed feeding can interfere with your milk supply.
+• If your baby breastfeeds less, your breasts will produce less milk, so regular mixed feeding with formula can interfere with your milk supply.

 What is mixed feeding?

-Mixed feeding is when your baby is fed formula as well as breastmilk.
+Mixed feeding is when you feed your baby formula as well as breast milk.

 Mixed feeding can involve:

-It’s a good idea to talk to a health professional if you are thinking about introducing formula.
+It’s a good idea to talk to a health professional if you are thinking about introducing formula so they can give you advice and support.

 Why might I think about mixed feeding?